legitCapehart/legitCapehart/README.md

 Hello!
 Welcome to My GitHub Profile 👋
 <p align="center">
 </p>
 My name is Capehart.
 I'm passionate about software development and I share my experiences and knowledge through the projects I contribute here.
-Below you can find more information about me, my skills, and interests:
+Below you can find more information about me, my skills

                                                           💻 Languages and Tools
 <p align="center">